 Jessica C. Brayden, Chief Executive Officer

 Selected by the Board of Directors in early 2008, Jessica Brayden brings over 20 years of not-for-profit management experience to New England’s first domestic violence agency.
 Serving as the Executive Director, Ms. Brayden oversees all aspects of programs and management ensuring efficiency, fiscal and service accountability, and the organization’s innovative growth.
 Ms. Brayden’s career has focused on program development and stabilization and she has distinguished herself through creative change management and strategic programmatic growth.
 Ms. Brayden has been an advocate for healthy communities, not only by providing safety to all those experiencing domestic violence, but also addressing the many social dynamics that contribute to domestic violence.
-Ms. Brayden is active in the local community, serving on several boards including the Somerville Chamber of Commerce, Somerville Community Action Television, Somerville Home and the Somerville Rotary and has received numerous awards for her leadership, including the coveted Fox 25 Hometown Hero Award.
+Ms. Brayden is active in the local community, serving on several boards including the Somerville Chamber of Commerce, Somerville Media Center, Somerville Home and the Somerville Rotary and has received numerous awards for her leadership, including the coveted Fox 25 Hometown Hero Award.
 Ms. Brayden is a sought-after domestic violence expert, often asked for her commentary on related issues from the local print and broadcast media such as WBUR, WCVB, WFXT, The Boston Globe, Somerville Journal and periodicals such as Working Mother Magazine.
 Ms. Brayden holds a B.S. in Criminal Justice from Salem State College and a Master of Business Administration from Endicott College.

 Darcie DeLuca, Chief Financial Officer